waylandy/phosformer/README.md

 Unlike previous methods in phosphosite prediction, Phosformer does not utilize kinase or substrate labels as input.
 Phosformer's understanding of the kinase and substrate is based soley off of primary sequence information.
 Consequently the Phosformer architecture is capable of representing any kinase-substrate combination — new labels do not need to be added to accommodate the addition of new kinases.

-Here is a basic example showing how to run a single prediction.
+Here is a basic example showing how to run a single prediction using ERK2 kinase domain (UniProt: P28482).

 ```
-# Example prediction using ERK2 kinase domain (UniProt: P28482)
+# Provide the kinase domain sequence
-kinase  = 'YTNLSYIGEGAYGMVCSAYDNVNKVRVAIKKISPFEHQTYCQRTLREIKILLRFRHENIIGINDIIRAPTIEQMKDVYIVQDLMETDLYKLLKTQHLSNDHICYFLYQILRGLKYIHSANVLHRDLKPSNLLLNTTCDLKICDFGLARVADPDHDHTGFLTEYVATRWYRAPEIMLNSKGYTKSIDIWSVGCILAEMLSNRPIFPGKHYLDQLNHILGILGSPSQEDLNCIINLKARNYLLSLPHKNKVPWNRLFPNADSKALDLLDKMLTFNPHKRIEVEQALAHPYL'
+kinase_sequence  = 'YTNLSYIGEGAYGMVCSAYDNVNKVRVAIKKISPFEHQTYCQRTLREIKILLRFRHENIIGINDIIRAPTIEQMKDVYIVQDLMETDLYKLLKTQHLSNDHICYFLYQILRGLKYIHSANVLHRDLKPSNLLLNTTCDLKICDFGLARVADPDHDHTGFLTEYVATRWYRAPEIMLNSKGYTKSIDIWSVGCILAEMLSNRPIFPGKHYLDQLNHILGILGSPSQEDLNCIINLKARNYLLSLPHKNKVPWNRLFPNADSKALDLLDKMLTFNPHKRIEVEQALAHPYL'

+# Provide the peptide sequence
-peptide = 'LLKLASPELER'
+peptide_sequence = 'LLKLASPELER'

+# Run the prediction
-Phosformer.predict_one(kinase, peptide, model=model, tokenizer=tokenizer)
+Phosformer.predict_one(kinase_sequence, peptide_sequence, model=model, tokenizer=tokenizer)
 ```

 Here is the same example, except the kinase domain sequence is retrieved from an included csv file.